cljung/vc-scripts/README.md

 $tenantID = "<tenant-guid>"                                 # Your Azure AD tenant id
 $clientId="<AppId of the app that has AdminAPI permission>" # App that has API Permission to AdminAPI
 $AccessKey = ""                                             # Azure Storage Access Keys - get this from portal
+### IMPORTANT !!!
+# Uncomment the last line (Update-AzADVCContract) if you want to update the credential contracts.
+# It is commented out so you can test run this script without making any chages
 ###############################################################################################################
 ```